mperdikeas/js-react-minesweeper/README.md

 # js-react-minesweeper
-A minesweeper game implemented in JavaScript with the React library
+A minesweeper game implemented in JavaScript with the React library.

+You can see it running [here](http://mperdikeas.github.io/minesweeper/index.html).